- Open Access Statement

 The Review and Publication Process

 Upon receipt the article is assigned a paper ID at the editorial desk.
-It is then subject to a desk review which entails technical screening to judge the scope and relevance of the article, clarity of language and whether or not it complies with the similarity boundaries.
+It is then subject to a desk review which entails technical screening to judge the scope and relevance of the article, clarity of language, and whether or not it complies with the similarity boundaries.
 The similarity index of the submitted manuscript should be less than 19 percent.
 Moreover, similarity from any particular source should not exceed 5 percent.

-The possible outcomes of the review process can be: Acceptance (acceptance without any changes); Accept with minor revisions (the author is required to make small corrections); Conditional acceptance after major revisions (author is required to make extensive changes suggested by the reviewers) and Rejection (the journal will not publish the paper).
+The possible outcomes of the review process can be: Acceptance (acceptance without any changes); Accept with minor revisions (the author is required to make small corrections); Conditional acceptance after major revisions (the author is required to make extensive changes suggested by the reviewers) and Rejection (the journal will not publish the paper).